gnebbia/nmap_tutorial/README.md

 The NMAP Scripting Engine (or NSE) is a capability who allows us to extend nmap with user-defined plugins.
 Currently there are 400 scripts in the NSE library.
-The NMAP scripting engine is called through the option “-sC”, which is equivalent to running “ --script=default”, so without specifying anything else, we are going to call all the scripts in the category called “default”, while if we want to specify a specific script, we can do: “ --script=list,of,scripts,comma,separated”, where in the list we can even append entire categories of scripts.
+The NMAP scripting engine is called through the option "-sC", which is equivalent to running " --script=default", so without specifying anything else, we are going to call all the scripts in the category called "default", while if we want to specify a specific script, we can do: " --script=list,of,scripts,comma,separated", where in the list we can even append entire categories of scripts.
 NMAP has 15 script
 categories: